Yes.

 IMPORTANT TO NOTE

-• Free video sharing websites like YouTube and Vimeo can be screened over Zoom, and they can also be shared/embedded within your LMS (Sakai/Canvas).
+- Free video sharing websites like YouTube and Vimeo can be screened over Zoom, and shared/embedded within your LMS (Sakai/Canvas).